 Follow the Science

-The American Kratom Association publishes scientific information about the benefits of kratom.
-Their website mentions that this herbal supplement has been used by people who want to manage pain, boost their energy, and address depression or anxiety.
+The American Kratom Association publishes scientific information about the potential benefits of kratom.
 They also reference a thorough analysis from Dr. Jack Henningfield, Ph.D., which says the risk for abuse and dependence is no greater with kratom than it is for nutmeg, hops, St. John’s Wort, chamomile, guarana, and kola nut.

 They offer a good deal of documents and resources on their website, many of which demonstrate the benefits of kratom.
 AKA is a great place to look for anyone looking to learn more about the science behind kratom.